 In saucepan add olive oil, flour or arrowroot powder and chili powder and stir to mix.

-Add the water, tomato sauce and remaining seasonings and stir until tomato paste is fully blended.
+Add the water, tomato sauce and remaining seasonings and stir until is fully blended.

 Heat through fully.